-At the completion of our audit, we will provide our audit findings report to the Audit Committee endix 2.
-Audit quality and risk manageme fundamental to our business and is the responsibility of every partner and employee.
+At the completion of our audit, we will provide our audit findings report to the Audit Committee endix 2: Audit quality and risk manageme fundamental to our business and is the responsibility of every partner and employee.
 The following diagram summarises unbiased advice and opinions, and also meet the requirements of Canadian professional standards.
 Quality control is the six key elements of our quality control systems.
-Visit our Audit Quality Resources webpage for more information KPMG maintains a system of quality control designed to reflect our drive and determination to deliver independent, including access to our audit quality report, Audit quality: Our hands-on process teams are independent and the work of every audit partner is reviewed at least engagements and partners.
-Review We conduct regular reviews of once every three years.
+Visit our Audit Quality Resources webpage for more information KPMG maintains a system of quality control designed to reflect our drive and determination to deliver independent, including access to our audit quality report, Audit quality: Our hands-on process.